moon0520/openmusichistory/henry_purcell.md

 # Henry purcell (1659-1695)

-Henry Purcell (1659-1695) is a England composer,
+Henry Purcell (1659-1695) is a England composer, he was a master of England Baroque music and a pivotal figure in the development of early England opera

 ## List of Inportant Works